nick-etuk/workstation1/README.md

 ## Other step properties

+**runOnce:** If true, the step will only be run if it has not been run before.
+This is usefull for installation or build process that take a long time and you don't want to run again unless necessary.
+Controlled through a file in the .workstation1 directory in the user's home directory.
 **runAlways:** Aways run the step without checking entry and exit checks.
 Dependencies and child steps are still executed.
+**exitTo:** The path to switch to when the step is completed.
+By default, this is relative to the project root directory.
+**newTab:** If true, the step will be run in a new terminal tab.
+**steps:** A list of child step Ids to run as part of this step.
+**isActive:** If false, the step will be ignored.

 ## Scope